 4. Keep the messaging simple

-Business cards are only pocket-sized by nature, so don’t overload the limited space you have with wording.
+Don’t overload your business cards with text.
+You don’t have much space to work with as they are pocket-sized by nature.
 This marketing tool should give potential customers the necessary tools to find out more, rather than acting as a one-stop shop to everything they need to know about you.

 Keep it simple, letting the reader know what you do and how to contact you to find out more.
 Arrange your contact details (email, phone number, social media sites) on individual lines so customers can easily scan for the relevant method of contact.